 1.20 A number of national, regional and international organizations have been set up to tackle the issue of cybersecurity.
-Some examples of national and regional initiatives include AFRIPOL, AMERIPOL, GCCPOL, Oceania Cyber Security Centre (OCSC), Australian Cyber Security Centre (ACSC), European Cybercrime Center (EC3), and India’s Cybercrime Coordination Centre (I4C).
+Some examples of national and regional initiatives include AFRIPOL, AMERIPOL, GCCPOL, Oceania Cyber Security Centre (OCSC), Australian Cyber Security Centre (ACSC), European Cybercrime Center (EC3), and India’s Cybercrime Coordination Centre (I4C), Russian National Coordination Center on Computer Incidents, as well as Collective Security Treaty Organization Consultative Coordinating Center for Computer Incident Response (CCC CSTO).
 In terms of international entities, recent efforts include the Global Cyber Security Capacity Centre (GCSCC), the Global Forum on Cyber Expertise (GFCE), the INTERPOL Global Complex for Innovation (IGCI), WEF Global Centre for Cybersecurity, and others.

 1.21 Further, lack of skill and expertise in technical, legal, organisational and human dimensions of cybersecurity can also adversely affect vital national infrastructures.
 It is likely that many ICT end-users currently either may not fully understand cybersecurity issues or have the necessary skills or tools to best protect their data, privacy, and assets, with the more vulnerable users, including women and children, being particularly at risk.
 To build skills, competences, and measures that will contribute to achieving an effective cybersecurity culture remains a crucial challenge.